Little Richard, Kenny Rogers and More Honored by In Memoriam Segment at 2021 Grammys - E! Online

 The 2021 Grammy Awards looked back at the legendary performers who passed away over the last year.

-During the In Memoriam segment at the March 14 ceremony, several notable artists performed songs to honor some of the musicians who we lost, beginning with Bruno Mars and Anderson .Paak performing "Good Golly, Miss Molly" as a tribute to Little Richard.
+During the In Memoriam segment at the March 14 ceremony, several notable artists performed songs to honor some of the musicians we'd lost, beginning with Bruno Mars and Anderson .Paak's version of "Good Golly, Miss Molly" as a tribute to Little Richard.
 Little Richard passed away in May at age 87 after battling bone cancer.

 Next, Lionel Richie sang Kenny Rogers' "Lay Down Beside Me" and concluded with, "I miss you, Kenny.
 I miss you, man."
 Kenny died in March 2020 at age 81 from natural causes.